-- (3) The Notice of Proposed Action and the draft permit shall be posted on the Department's web site during the thirty (30) day public comment period, except in the case of relocating portable sources.
-For a relocating portable source, the portable source relocation notice shall be posted during a seven (7) day public comment period.
-All written comments must be received by the Control Officer before expiration of the public comment period. - (4) The Control Officer shall consider all written and oral comments, and all other documents on the administrative record, before taking final action on the permit. - (5) The Control Officer shall send a copy of the Notice of Proposed Action to the applicant and to officials and agencies having jurisdiction over the location where the proposed construction would occur, including: - (A) The U.S. Environmental Protection Agency (EPA), if requested, except that the Notice of Proposed Action (NPA) shall be sent to EPA if the subject of the NPA is a voluntarily accepted emission limit pursuant to Section 12.1.7 that an applicant requests to avoid having to obtain a Part 70 Operating Permit. - (B) Any other person who requests such notice. - (b) During the public comment period specified in Section 12.1.5.3(a)(3), any person may petition the Control Officer in writing for a public hearing.
+- (2) All written comments must be received by the Control Officer within thirty (30) days from the publication date of the Notice of Proposed Action. - (3) The Control Officer shall consider all written and oral comments, and all other documents on the administrative record, before taking final action on the permit. - (4) The Control Officer shall send a copy of the Notice of Proposed Action to the applicant and to officials and agencies having jurisdiction over the location where the proposed construction would occur, including: - (A) The U.S. Environmental Protection Agency (EPA), if requested, except that the Notice of Proposed Action (NPA) shall be sent to EPA if the subject of the NPA is a voluntarily accepted emission limit pursuant to Section 12.1.7 that an applicant requests to avoid having to obtain a Part 70 Operating Permit; and - (B) Any other person who requests such notice. - (b) During the Notice of Proposed Action public comment period specified in paragraph (a)(2), any person may petition the Control Officer in writing for a public hearing.
 All such petitions shall contain the petitioner's name, address, daytime telephone number, email address, and reason for requesting a hearing. - (1) If a proper petition is filed and the Control Officer determines that there is a significant degree of public interest, the Control Officer shall hold a public hearing no sooner than thirty (30) days, but no later than seventy (70) days, after the date of the Notice of Proposed Action.
-In determining if a significant degree of public interest exists, the Control Officer shall consider all relevant factors, including, but not limited to, the number of petitioners, the nature of their concerns as stated in their petitions, the type and quantity of emissions emitted by the source and the proximity of the source to sensitive areas such as parks, schools, hospitals or residential areas.

-- (2) At least seven (7) days prior to the public hearing, notice of the public hearing shall be given to the petitioner, to the applicant and to those listed in Section 12.1.5.3(a)(5) in the same manner as required for the notice of proposed action. - (3) If the petition for hearing is denied, the Control Officer shall notify the petitioner within 30 days of receipt of the petition.
+In determining if a significant degree of public interest exists, the Control Officer shall consider all relevant factors, including, but not limited to, the number of petitioners, the nature of their concerns as stated in their petitions, the type and quantity of emissions emitted by the source and the proximity of the source to sensitive areas such as parks, schools, hospitals or residential areas. - (2) The petitioner and the applicant shall receive at least seven (7) days' prior written notice of the date and location of the public hearing.
+If the petition for hearing is denied, the Control Officer shall notify the petitioner within 30 days of receipt of the petition. - (c) An existing minor source that has applied for its initial minor source permit pursuant to Section 12.1 shall only be subject to the public participation requirements of Section 12.1.5.3, paragraphs (a) and